GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 When persistence is enabled, all data that is fetched from the database is being automatically stored to allow to continue accessing the data if cut off from the network, instead of waiting for reconnection.
 This needs to be called before any other firestore operation, otherwise it will fail.

-**Execute a query**
+**Run a query once**
-Execute the query and store results in a scene variable.
+Runs the query once and store results in a scene variable.

 **Get a document from firestore**
 Gets a firestore document and store it in a variable.